apeace/devicefarm/Readme.md

 # go into your android project
 $ cd /path/to/ride-app-android/

-# run tests. after about 90 seconds, you will get a URL
+# run tests. after a couple of minutes, you will get a URL
 $ devicefarm run
 2016/04/29 09:13:54 >> Dir: .
 2016/04/29 09:13:54 >> Config: devicefarm.yml